 The adjective stilted describes something—usually a style of writing or speaking—that is unnaturally formal.
-It also refers to something raised on stilts, such as some lake houses that are stilted, or resting on stilts over the water.

 Imagine someone walking awkwardly on a pair of stilts and you have a good impression of the word stilted — wooden and stiff.
 Stilt is found in the mid-15th century, referring to walking on wooden stilts across marshy ground.
 A hundred years later, the word stilted came to refer to the posts holding up a building.
-It wasn't until 1820 that the word was used as we use it now, to describe writing that does not flow smoothly.
+It wasn't until 1820 that the word was used as we use it now, to describe writing or speaking that does not flow smoothly.